crashdaddy/flix/README.md

  I got the initial interface set up.
 It's basically just a bunch of movie posters filtered by year and genre.

+ The font for the headers is: (forgot again)

- CLicking on a poster brings up some details about that particular movie.
+ Clicking on a poster brings up some details about that particular movie.
 I added reviews if they're available as well.

  Also adjusted the time scale to go back to 1888 instead of 1929 for the start.
 It turns out there were a lot of movies made before 1929.

  TODO:
    -- change the css on the pulldowns because that pink and green is kind of clashy.
 I built it based on the old design.

+     -- DONE went with blue and orange.
+Not much better

    -- Add more details to the details panel